 A TWT scheduled STA that intends to operate in power save mode (see 11.2.2.2 (STA Power Management modes)) may transmit a TWT request frame to the TWT scheduling AP(#6919) that identifies the wake TBTT of the first Beacon frame and the wake interval between subsequent Beacon frames it intends to receive.
 The TWT request frame shall contain:

-The Wake TBTT Negotiation subfield equal to 1 and the TWT Command field to Suggest TWT or Demand TWT, the Broadcast subfield equal to 0(#5671, #8126), and
+The Negotiation Type subfield equal to 1 and the TWT Command field to Suggest TWT or Demand TWT,(#AA)

-The requested first wake TBTT in the Target Wake Time field(#8125),
+The requested first wake TBTT in the Target Wake Time field(#8125)

-The requested wake interval(#8154) between consecutive TBTTs in the TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields.
+The requested wake interval(#8154) between consecutive TBTTs in the TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields

+The requested TBTT wake duration in the Nominal Minimum TWT Wake Duration field(#12528, 11849)

-All other fields in the TWT element are reserved.
+All other fields in the TWT element are reserved

-A TWT scheduling AP(#6919) that receives a TWT request frame from a STA whose value of the Wake TBTT Negotiation subfield is 1 and Broadcast subfield is 0(#5671) shall respond with a TWT response frame that contains either Accept TWT or Reject TWT in the TWT Command field and, in the case of an Accept TWT, it shall also contain:
+A TWT scheduling AP(#6919) that receives a TWT request frame from a STA whose value of the Negotiation Type subfield is 1(#AA) (#5671) shall respond with a TWT response frame that contains either Accept TWT, Alternate TWT, (#12095) or Reject TWT in the TWT Command field and, in the case of an Accept TWT, it shall also contain:

-The Wake TBTT Negotiation subfield equal to 1, the Broadcast subfield equal to 0(#5672, #8126), and
+The Negotiation Type subfield equal to 1(#AA)

-The allocated first wake TBTT in the Target Wake Time field, and
+The allocated first wake TBTT in the Target Wake Time field

-The allocated wake interval(#8154) between consecutive TBTTs in the TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields.
+The allocated wake interval(#8154) between consecutive TBTTs in the TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields

+The allocated TBTT wake duration in the Nominal Minimum TWT Wake Duration field(#12528, 11849)

-All other fields in the TWT element are reserved.
+All other fields in the TWT element are reserved

 After successfully completing the negotiation, the TWT scheduled STA may go to doze state until its TSF matches the next negotiated wake TBTT provided that the STA is in power save mode, and no other condition requires the STA to remain awake.
 The TWT scheduled STA shall be in the awake state to listen to Beacon frames transmitted at negotiated wake TBTTs and shall operate as described in 27.7.3.3 (Rules for TWT scheduled STA).